raspberrypilearning/synchronised-swimming/en/step_4.md

 ## Create the team

 Synchronised swimming needs more than one cat!
-We can use `create clone of`{:class="blockcontrol"} to create copies that behave in the same way.
+We can use `create clone of`{:class="block3control"} to create copies that behave in the same way.

 --- task ---